 Parents, pupils and staff are invited to comment on the contents of this policy prior to implementation.
-The policy will be published on the School website and a letter from the Head, explaining the policy and the format for comment, will be sent with copies of the policy to all parents and staff.
-The curriculum will come into effect for the academic year 2021/2.
+The policy will be published on the School website and a letter from the Headmistress, explaining the policy and the format for comment, will be sent with copies of the policy to all parents and staff.
+The curriculum came into effect for the academic year 2021/2.

 So that parents are informed regarding the Relationships and Sex Education their child is receiving, the curriculum content will be published each term.
-Should parents have any queries regarding the curriculum, they may address these to the Deputy Head Pastoral.
+Should parents have any queries regarding the curriculum, they may address these to the Senior Deputy Head.